Cachao: Family

 Cachao was part of a large musical family which at one time had "35 bassists" across multiple generations, although many played other instruments as well.
 Cachao's older brother, Orestes, played 12 instruments, including bass, cello, harp and piano, and Cachao himself played bass, piano, bongos, tres and trumpet.
 His sister Coralia was also a bassist and bandleader, but is perhaps best known as a songwriter for her danzón "Isora Club", a standard of the genre.
-Orestes' son, Orlando, was nicknamed Cachaíto after his uncle Cachao.
-He was a prolific bassist as well and one of the mainstays of the famed Buena Vista Social Club group, named after one of Cachao's danzones, "Social Club Buenavista".
+Orestes' son, Orlando, was nicknamed "Cachaíto" after his uncle Cachao.
+Cachaíto was a prolific bassist as well and one of the mainstays of the famed Buena Vista Social Club group, named after one of Cachao's danzones, "Social Club Buenavista".
 In 2001, Cachaíto recorded his only album as a leader, featuring two songs composed by Cachao.

 Cachao was married to Ester Buenaventura from 1946 until her death in May 2005.
 They were survived by their only daughter, María Elena.